 Build a Smarter Workflow With Must-Have Custom Framing Tools

 Custom framing tools shape everything from the quality of your work to how fast you can deliver.
-Whether cutting moulding, sealing the backing, or handling orders, the proper setup keeps your shop productive and results consistent.
+Whether you’re cutting moulding, sealing a backing, or handling orders, the proper setup will keep your shop productive and its results consistent.

-LifeSaver POS is built for framers who want tools that work as hard as they do.
-Start a free trial today to see how the right digital tools can elevate your custom framing business — from quote to final pickup.
+LifeSaver is built for framers who want tools that work as hard as they do.
+Get a free quote with our Build and Price tool to see how specialized software can elevate your custom framing business, from quote to final pickup.